First-order (coarse) correlated equilibria in non-concave games: Introduction

-The equivalence here is in terms of equilibrium constraints on the resulting distributions of action profiles; a first-order correlated equilibrium defined with respect to an appropriate set $F$ of vector fields induces a distribution on action profiles that correspond to the one of the above equilibrium concepts.
+The equivalence here is in terms of equilibrium constraints on the resulting distributions of action profiles; a local correlated equilibrium defined with respect to an appropriate set $F$ of vector fields induces a distribution on action profiles that correspond to the one of the above equilibrium concepts.
 Moreover, the converse statement is also true.
 It is in this sense that the usual methods for primal-dual analysis of price of anarchy are given an interpretation as ``Lyapunov function estimation problems''.
-The equivalence also shows that our equilibrium notions may be considered true refinements and extensions of the usual notions of (coarse) correlated equilibria to the richer setting of non-concave games.
-Finally, we remark that as desired, the set of vector fields corresponding to the incentive constraints for (average) coarse correlated equilibrium satisfy also our notion of coarseness for first-order correlated equilibria, justifying our nomenclature.
+The equivalence also shows that our first-order notions of equilibrium may be considered true refinements and extensions of the usual notions of (coarse) correlated equilibria, both for the analysis of gradient ascent in normal-form games, and for the richer setting of non-concave games.
+Finally, we show that the set of vector fields corresponding to the incentive constraints for (average) coarse correlated equilibrium satisfy also our notion of coarseness.

+Our results suggest, amongst other things, stronger (convex) optimisation based methods for tightening the guarantees of projected gradient ascent.
+Our results are closely linked to those in \cite{cai2024on,cai2025new,zhang2025expected} for which we provide a comparison in the appendix.
+Following some further results in \cite{cai2025new}, we also provide a note on how the setting regularised learning reduces to our analysis when the regulariser is \emph{steep}.